 DIY: Drug Interaction Checker

-You can find interaction checkers on the internet but click the link below, type in your prescriptions, over the counter drugs or supplement you’re using to start to see what side effects might be happening in your body.
+You can find interaction checkers on the internet but click the link below, type in your prescriptions, over the counter drugs and even supplements you’re using to start to see what side effects might be happening in your body.

 Take your health into your hands!
 The more you know, the more active of a role you can take in your health.
 Call us today at King Chiropractic to see how alternative health care like chiropractic can help decrease pain, increase body function and performance and overall, lower your possible prescription/over the counter use of drugs.

 Consumer Reports, news release Aug.
 3, 2017